bluewave-labs/verifywise/README.md

 ```

 **Note:** Make sure to replace {env variable password} with the actual password from your environment variables.

+**Note:** Since no users exist by default, you'll see the admin registration page first.
+Register your admin account here.
+After registration, you'll be redirected to login, and will be able to use your new credentials.

 ### Installation using Docker (production)